 Hepatitis C virus also affects the liver.
 Though an infected person may show no symptoms, the sign to look out for is nausea which is also common in early pregnancy, making it difficult to diagnose the infection.
 The virus is transmitted by blood transfusion, direct contact with blood or through medical or dental treatment at places where infected patients visit.
 Infection can be transferred to the baby from a pregnant mother at the time of birth.

 3. Urinary Tract Infection

 A Urinary Tract Infection or UTI is an infection in the urinary tract caused by bacteria that goes into the urethra and up from the skin, rectum or vagina.
-The infection can affect bladder (cystitis), kidneys (pyelonephritis) or be asymptomatic bacteriuria (bacteria in the urinary tract with no symptoms).
-Pyelonephritis and asymptomatic bacteriuria can cause preterm labour and low-birth-weight baby.
+The infection can affect the bladder (cystitis), kidneys (pyelonephritis) or be asymptomatic bacteriuria (bacteria in the urinary tract with no symptoms).
+Pyelonephritis and asymptomatic bacteriuria can cause preterm labour and low-birth-weight in babies.

 UTI is characterised by pain or a burning sensation while urinating, cloudy or foul-smelling or even bloody urine, a frequent urge to urinate even when there is no urine in the bladder, and pain in the lower abdomen.